Common questions on COVID-19 and cats

 Contacts between COVID-19 patients and their pets should be limited to a minimum.
 However, cats in such households should remain in their home.
 It is preferable that they are looked after by another, asymptomatic, member of the household.

 What should be done with the cat if the owner needs to go to hospital?

 If the patient lives alone or needs to be hospitalised, the cat should remain at home and be cared for by friends or family of the patient, observing strict hygiene measures upon entering/leaving the home.
 It is not recommended to rehome, isolate or even euthanise cats in these circumstances.

 Can cats carry the virus on their fur and should they be disinfected?

 Although it has not been proven, it is possible that fomite transmission could occur via pets.
 Cats themselves should not be disinfected, only inanimate materials.
 However, strict hygiene should be observed by the owners (washing hands after contact with cats) and close physical contact with cats (e.g., licking face, sharing food or towels) should be avoided.

 The testing of cats for SARS-CoV-2 infection is not recommended; tests and reagents must be prioritised for human testing.

 What measures should cat owners take in COVID-19 affected areas?

-There is a risk of cats contracting SARS-CoV-2 from their owner, but the risk is minimised if standard hygiene measures are observed: avoid too close contact (e.g. licking face, sharing food or towels), regularly wash hands with water and soap after contact, regularly clean the litter box.
+There is a risk of cats contracting SARS-CoV-2 from their owner, but the risk is minimised if standard hygiene measures are observed: avoid too close contact (e.g., licking face, sharing food or towels), washing their hands with water and soap for at least 20 s (the WHO recommends even 40 s) before and after being near or handling their animals, and regularly cleaning the litter box.
 This will minimise the risk of any zoonotic diseases.